sjYoondeltar/lerobot-mujoco-tutorial/README.md

 # LeRobot Tutorial with MuJoCo
-This repository contains minimal exampls for collecting demonstration data and training (or fine-tuning) vision language action models on custom dataset.
+This repository contains minimal examples for collecting demonstration data and training (or fine-tuning) vision language action models on custom datasets.

 ## Installation
-We have tested our enviornment on python 3.10.
+We have tested our environment on python 3.10.

 First, let's install lerobot package.
 ```